mroach/mroach.com/content/posts/2020/sun-ultra-24-reborn/index.md

 ### Graphics

 The system board has dual DisplayPort outputs which is unique and appreciated.
 I still do some gaming though, so I moved my GPU into this system: [EVGA 1660 Ti SC].
 It's a good GPU for the games I play.
 My only complaint about it is the fan controller.
-It has no which means you can hear the fan just clicking on and off at idle, and sometimes it has this pulsating sound as the fan revs up and down.
+It has no hysteresis which means you can hear the fan just clicking on and off at idle, and sometimes it has this pulsating sound as the fan revs up and down.

 {{< figure src="images/evga-1660-ti.jpg" alt="EVGA 1660 Ti SC" thumb="400" class="center" >}}